 On 4 December 2015, the winning bid was $8750, or £5800.
 According to Sotheby’s list of winning prices, that included the buyer’s fee.
 On 30 May 2019, yesterday, the sale (hammer) price was £38,000, or $48,000.
 Since the new buyer pays the extra fee, it’s not relevant to the seller.

 In GBP that’s an ROI of 555%, and in USD, 449%.
 Not bad for a 3.5-year investment by yesterday’s seller.
 To that person: you’re welcome.

 I assume the ROIs are different because of the change in relative value between pounds and dollars.
 At the 2015 auction, £1 equalled $1.51; yesterday, $1.26.
 I checked those figures here.

 It took a flagon of Rhenish to doctor the megrim.

 At 2.30pm EDT (7.30 BST), the announcement came from the Shakespeare Oxford Fellowship in the US.
 My Herodotus was bought by SOF member Ben August.
-They have a full writeup at their site, which you should read there, it’s quite a story.
-I do want to quote this extraordinary comment by Mr August:
+They have a full writeup at their site.
+I do want to quote this comment by Mr August:

 My plan is to make it available through SOF and those details will have to be worked out.
 I hope it can be kept in a public way so it is available to researchers.
 But SOF will have first call.
 I didn’t want to have it go into the hands of people who would keep it away from the light as it has been over the last number of years.
 In any event, if it ever has to go on sale again, SOF will have the first shot at it.
 In the meantime, SOF will be more than welcome to promote it and display it.